-NAMA's strategy of intensive asset management and investment greatly enhanced the cashflow and disposal value of secured assets, generating significant cash returns for the Agency.
-Once NAMA had repaid all debt (€31.8bn) and equity obligations (€56m), it was in a position to commence the transfer of its surplus funds to the Exchequer.
-NAMA has transferred €3.5 billion to the State to date and expects to transfer a further €1 billion (including NARPS) by the time it completes its work.
+NAMA's asset management strategy greatly enhanced the cashflow and disposal value of secured assets, generating significant cash returns for the Agency.
+Once NAMA had repaid all debt (€31.8bn) and equity (€56m) obligations, it was in a position to commence the transfer of its surplus funds to the Exchequer.
+To date, NAMA has transferred €3.85 billion from its surplus to the State.